MahmoudMowiena/trello_app/README.md

 - GitHub as an additional SSO provider.
 - Middleware for protected routes, redirecting unauthenticated users to the login or register page.

+### Design Principles
+- SOLID Principles: The application adheres to SOLID principles, ensuring a robust and maintainable codebase.
+- Clean Architecture: Implements clean architecture principles to separate concerns, enhance testability, and promote scalability.
+- Middleware for protected routes, redirecting unauthenticated users to the login or register page.

 ## Tech Stack

 - **Frontend:**